dineshdb/wasmic/README.md

 **Wasic** enables you to run WebAssembly components as MCP (Model Context Protocol) servers, giving you access to a wide range of tools and functionality through a unified interface.
-With wasic, you can:
+With wasmic, you can:

 - **Deploy and manage WebAssembly tools** from local files or remote OCI registries